makeup4ever/audience-particiapation-meter/readMe.md

 ### Npm Installation:

 You can implement your own oracle.
-This is an exampl
+This is an example of a bot instance with a simple oracle that